Outside Counsel Management 101: How Often Should You Review the Performance of Your Outside Counsel?

 • Whether you’ve encountered challenges with counsel before.

-• Whether you’re working with (or testing out) multiple attorney teams to determine best fit.
+• Whether you’re working with (or testing out) multiple attorney teams to determine the best fit.

 • Whether regulatory or compliance requirements necessitate certain types of reporting.

-• The degree to which you’ve solidified your own business model.
+• The degree to which you’ve solidified your business model.
 How well do you know what you need from outside counsel?
-Do you have a very clear idea of what the ideal relationship looks like, or are you still evolving your business and developing your processes?
+Do you have a clear idea of the ideal relationship, or are you still evolving your business and developing your processes?

-In general, the more problems that you’ve had in the past (or you anticipate that you might have, based on experience), the shorter your review timeframes should be.
-Similarly, the less familiar you are with counsel and with your own processes and expectations, the more frequently you should conduct performance reviews.
+• In general, the more problems you’ve had in the past (or you anticipate that you might have, based on experience), the shorter your review timeframes should be.
+Similarly, the less familiar you are with counsel and your processes and expectations, the more frequently you should conduct performance reviews.

-1. Quantify what’s expected of everyone involved.
+1. Quantify the expectations of everyone involved.
 As we touched on before, the more precisely you can identify your KPIs, the easier it is to give feedback.
-It’s lot easier to say “you didn’t meet such and such a number in quarter three” than it is to say, “we are generally unhappy with how you have been communicating.”
+It’s a lot easier to say, “you didn’t meet such and such a number in quarter three” than it is to say, “we are generally unhappy with how you have been communicating.”

-2. Solicit feedback both internally and externally to determine how the performance evaluation process can be made better.
+2. Solicit internal and external feedback to determine how the performance evaluation process can improve.
 Don’t assume.
 Ask good questions.
-Ask the people inside the processes to let you know what could be improved and what’s working well.
+Ask the people inside the process to tell you what could be improved and what works well.

 3. Document the performance review process.
 Even if you’ve worked with outside counsel for a dozen years, and your people know their people intimately, document everything.
-That way, for instance, if a key stakeholder leaves, someone can easily fill in.
+For instance, someone can quickly fill in if a critical stakeholder leaves.
 Documentation also lets you improve the process over time.
 Write down exactly what happens (your “As Is” map).
-Separately determine exactly how the review should be conducted.
-Then build towards the better process.
+Separately determine precisely how to conduct the review.
+Then build towards a better process.

 4. Use powerful software to automate the review.
-Please explore BusyLamp’s software, or email our team for insights.
+Explore Onit’s European legal spend management solution BusyLamp eBilling.Space for insights.
 Our product can help you streamline your outside counsel performance review and strengthen and improve this crucial relationship.